vishwanth53/Automatic_Unit_Test_Generation_using_Generative_AI/README.md

 5. `prompt_builder.py`: Builds prompts for AI models.
 6. `ai_caller.py`: Interacts with OpenAI API to generate tests.

+## Requirements
+Before beginning we need to have these following:
+1. OPENAI_API_KEY set in your environment variables, which is required for calling the OpenAI API.
+2. Code Coverage tool: A Cobertura XML code coverage report is required for the tool to function correctly.
+For example, in Python one could use pytest-cov.
+Add the --cov-report=xml option when running Pytest.

 ## Installation
 1. Clone the repository.
     ```bash